gamelife1314/crontab/README.md

-# dtss
+# dts
-A Distributed Task Scheduler System like Cron.
+A Distributed Task Scheduler like Cron.